-When someone’s living expenses suddenly, or are expected to dramatically increase, their first call is often to their banker or financial adviser (often in a panic, “how am I going to afford this?!”).
+When someone’s living expenses suddenly, or are expected to, dramatically increase --their first call is often to their banker or financial advisor (often in a panic, “how am I going to afford this?!”).

-If your client is elderly, statistically speaking, the likely cause for their financial concern will be related to the need for medical or long-term care (whether its paying for home-health care, assisted living facility care or, eventually, nursing home care).
+If your client is elderly, statistically speaking, the most likely cause for their financial concern will be related to the expenses related to medical or long-term care (whether its paying for home-health care, assisted living facility care and, eventually, nursing home care).

 There are a variety of ways to pay for long-term care expenses, but most Americans can’t afford long-term care insurance or wont qualify for Veterans Aid and Attendance benefits.
 Most Floridians believe that this means your client has to sell assets and spend nearly all of their own money until they are impoverished enough to qualify for Medicaid’s long-term care programs.